hidayatullah191001/hidayatullah191001/README.md

 Hello, my name is Hidayatullah, you can call me Dayat.
 Nice to meet you :smile:

 - 🔭 I’m finished my studied in Sriwijaya University, Indonesia
-- :computer: I'm working as IT Programmer in Patria Maritime Lines, Cakung, Indonesia
+- :computer: I'm working as IT Programmer in PT Patria Maritime Lines, Cakung, Indonesia
 - 🌱 I’m like and still learning from anywhere
 - 👯 I’m opening to collaborate on your project
-- 😄 My Skills : Flutter Developer, Web Developer, Arduino, etc
+- 😄 My Skills : Flutter Developer, Laravel Developer, Web Developer, Arduino, etc
 - :revolving_hearts: Fun fact: I'm Not Single

 # Halo semua!